 For more than 25 years, artist Lisa Anne Auerbach has been knitting sweaters emblazoned with slogans, quotes and catchphrases that document her experiences, reflect on history and respond to current events.
 Usdan Gallery is proud to present “Sweater Parade,” the first survey of this celebrated body of work.
 The exhibition, a mid-career retrospective for Auerbach, centers on the variety of her knitted apparel and contextualizes it within the breadth of a unique practice rooted in self-publishing, textile craft, punk rebellion and political activism.

 At the core of the exhibit are dozens of densely patterned, text-covered garments arrayed across the gallery in a “parade” of knitted projects from the nineties to today.
 Works include cheerleader combos; sweaters inspired by historical U.S. presidential campaigns; outfits commenting on news of the day, from climate change to Britney Spears to Covid-19; and distinctive hand-knitted pullovers in the Danish tradition of Hønsestrik—or “chicken knitting”—in which sweater patterns embody political expression.

-To activate these garments, Usdan Gallery and Auerbach are collaborating to stage a Sweater Parade event at Bennington on March 12.
-Members of the College community will wear exhibition sweaters for a procession across campus, propelling the gallery into the outdoors for a celebration of wearable art and free speech.
+To activate these garments, Usdan Gallery and Auerbach collaborated to stage a Sweater Parade event at Bennington on March 12.
+Members of the College community wore exhibition sweaters for a procession across campus, propelling the gallery into the outdoors for a celebration of wearable art and free speech.
 A film of the parade joined the exhibition.